apache/mxnet/docs/how_to/add_op_in_backend.md

 exception to generate error message for shape inference.
 5. At the end of the function body, we check whether the output shape is completely known by comparing whether its size is greater than 0.
-If not, the function should return 'false' to notify the caller about shape inference failure.
+If not, the function should return `false` to notify the caller about shape inference failure.
 6. MXNet provides a convenience function implementing the logic of mutual inference for general element-wise operators with the following interface.
-Users can instantiate this function with `n_in=1` and `n_out=1` to replace the above function `QuadraticOpShape` in operator registration (discussed later).
+Users can instantiate this function with `n_in=1` and `n_out=1` to replace the above function `QuadraticOpShape` in operator registration (explained later).
 The function `QuadraticOpShape` is implemented here for illustration purpose only.
 ```cpp
 template<int n_in, int n_out>